-Maya Johnson is a composer, improviser and arts administrator based in southeast Michigan.
+Maya Johnson (they/them) is a composer, improviser and arts administrator based in Lebanon, PA.
 They are a graduate from the University of Michigan ‘20 and Baldwin Wallace Conservatory ‘18 with degrees in composition (B.M., M.M.) and viola performance (M.M.).
-Currently, they serve as Director of Operations and Community Engagement with the Community Music School of Ann Arbor.
 As an administrator, they develop equitable and community-driven programs that emphasize systemic growth for disenfranchised groups.
 As a creator, they work in genres of afro-futurism and funk with themes that challenge the status-quo.
 In the future, they intend to produce their own works and the works of their queer peers.

 GREY GRANT (she/they) is a composer, performer, and librettist, whose work frequently involves a transdisciplinary, collaborative effort between herself and other artists.
 Much of her current work revolves around identity, the environment, and place.
 Her music: “[Crafts] a work that is moving, evocative and, by the end, exhausting (in the best sense)” and writes “demanding music with precision and nuance.”
 (Michigan Daily).
 Grey is the co-founder and a creative producer of Fifth Wall Performing Arts alongside Karl Ronneburg.
 North Carolina born; she currently resides in Michigan.